VladLiteanu/1DT305-2022/README.md

 The Lora module is not portrayed in the diagram above because it wasn't working and I ended up not using it.
 For a tutorial on how to connect it, you can follow [this](https://iotdesignpro.com/projects/lora-communication-between-two-arduino-using-LoRa-Module-SX1278).
 You can use pins 10-13 for both the RFID reader and Lora simultaneously.

+Because Lora did not work correctly for me, the connection between the Arduino boards had to be made through I2C.
+As a result, because the OLED display also uses I2C, it stops working while the Arduino boards are connected to each other.
+This persists even if I specify different addresses.
+However, the display does work if the boards are disconnected from each other.

 ## Platform

 Because of my previous programming experiences, I decided to make the assignment more of a challenge by not using any preexisting platforms and making my own.